- Your Government

 Before families can receive child care assistance, they must complete an application and meet eligibility requirements.
 The application must be signed.

 There are three ways families can apply for the Child Care Assistance Program (CCAP).
 The method used depends on your situation and the program(s) you are applying for:

 - The Minnesota Child Care Program Application DHS-3550.
 This form can be used when families are applying for CCAP only.

-- A Combined Application - Child Care Addendum DHS-5223D and a Combined Application Form DHS-5223 (CAF) can be completed with if you are applying for cash or SNAP with CCAP.
+- A Combined Application - Child Care Addendum DHS-5223D and a Combined Application Form DHS-5223 (CAF) can be completed if you are applying for cash or SNAP with CCAP.

 No interview is required.
 If you have questions, please call Health and Human Services at 763-765-4000.

 2022-2023 Sherburne County and Tribal Child Care Fund Plan (CCAP).